tytydraco/yessleep/out/The_Buzz_part_1.md

 &#x200B;

 From Helena the Clown.
 Finally I decided to share something on my own.
 It was about time.
-Some of you know me from stories posted by other people, especially by my friend Ruxandra.
+Some may know me from stories posted by other people, especially by my friend Ruxandra.
 Who, in modern vampire fiction, is what they shall call, my familiar.
 And yes, I am a Vampire.

 &#x200B;